swesterfeld/spectmorph-trumpet/README.md

 Trumpet Instrument for SpectMorph
 =================================

-Requirements: you need a recent version of SpectMorph, *newer than 2018-04-06* to follow these instructions, at the time of writing this, this means that you need to build SpectMorph from git.
+Requirements: you need at least *SpectMorph-0.4.0* to follow these instructions.

 This is an example instrument for SpectMorph, to allow you to build your own instruments.
 The samples used to build this are located in samples/trumpet.
 To